-Group investments comprise marketable ordinary shares of BDT 4,808.22 million, non-marketable ordinary shares of BDT 272.63 million, subordinate bond BDT 800 million, perpetual bond BDT 500 million and Our audit approach was a combination of test of internal control and discretionary corporate fund BDT 248.36 million.
+Group investments comprise marketable ordinary shares of BD1 4,808.22 million, non-marketable ordinary shares of BDT 272.63 million, subordinate bond BDT 800 million, perpetual bond BDT 500 million and discretionary corporate fund BDT 248.36 million.

-8.75% of total assets.
-This was an area of focus for our audit and and methodologies used for valuation of the investments are within a significant audit effort was directed.
+Group investments are valued at BDT 7,749.21 million and represent 8.75% of total assets.
+This was an area of focus for our audit and significant audit effort was directed.

-The investment portfolio of the LankaBangla Finance Limited comprises investments in marketable ordinary shares of BDT 1,070.49 million, non-BDT 800 million, perpetual bond BDT 500 million and discretionary valuation risk of financial assets. corporate fund BDT 248.36 million.
+The investment portfolio of the LankaBangla Finance Limited comprises investments in marketable ordinary shares of BDT 1,070.49 million, nonmarketable ordinary shares of BDT 113.44 million subordinate bond BDT 800 million, perpetual bond BDT 500 million and discretionary corporate fund BDT 248.36 million.

-value of investment as per FID circular no. 8 dated 3 August 2002, DFIM $\left|\mathsf{Companies}\right.$ & Firms appropriate. circular no. 02 dated 31 January 2012 and relevant SEC directive for its We tested the calculations of provision for diminution in value of subsidiary companies.
+Investments in quoted shares and unquoted shares are valued at average cost.
+However, the group made provision for diminution in value of investment as per FID circular no. 8 dated 3 August 2002, DFIM circular no. 02 dated 31 January 2012 and relevant SEC directive for its subsidiary companies.